How to Bid on Landscaping Jobs

 Research Local Market

-Research the landscaping cost to ensure it fits local standards because even though you may be talking about a residence or a business, the price is location and type-specific.
+Research the landscaping cost to ensure it fits local standards.
+Even though you may be talking about a residence or a business, the price is location—and type-specific.
 Rates are sensitive to complexity, giving me a competitive edge in the market without undervaluing my offer.

-Provide regional vendors with the price of plant soil, mulch, rocks, irrigation components, and other supplies that might be necessary.
+Provide regional vendors with the price of plant soil, mulch, rocks, irrigation components, and other necessary supplies.
 Include delivery charges and seasonal rates as needed.
 Prices only rise, so you must adjust your quote to the present rate when preparing it.

 Labor and Equipment Estimated Costs